bgpkit/monocle/src/database/README.md

 # Database Module

-The database module provides all database functionality for monocle, organized into three sub-modules.
+The database module provides all persistence and caching functionality for monocle, organized into three sub-modules.

 ## Architecture